akshat-n02/akshat-n02.github.io/pages/project3.md

 ---
 layout: page
-title: Project Three
+title: DB55 - D/DOCK
-permalink: /projects/project3/
+permalink: /projects/DDOCK/
 ---

 D/DOCK is an Amsterdam-based creative studio working at the intersection of architecture, design, and community.
 As a team of architects, designers, engineers, and strategists, they create meaningful spaces that foster community, minimise environmental impact, and ensure economic resilience.
 Beyond spatial design, D/DOCK co-founded initiatives like DB55, Buurthotel, and Workdaypass — projects that connect neighbourhoods, buildings, and people through a blended-use approach.